🌟 Improve your sports field with a expert audit.

 3. Chemical Oxygen Demand (COD)Oxygen equivalent to stabilise (oxidise) pollutants in water by chemical oxidants.
 Limit: 125 mg/l

-4. Nitrogen (these inputs have to be subtracted from the monthly fertiliser schedule), ammonia, organic nitrogen, nitrates and nitrites
+4. Nitrogen (these inputs have to be subtracted from the monthly fertiliser plan), ammonia, organic nitrogen, nitrates and nitrites

 5. Phosphorus (inputs to be subtracted from the monthly fertilisation plan), total phosphorus, dissolved orthophosphate